RECOVERY from substance use disorder is possible, and help is available -

 We want to share their stories – their reflections, their messages, their hopes, relapses and successes - and convene meaningful dialogue.

 WVPB has gathered a group of some of the most active professionals addressing West Virginia’s opioid crisis, who have helped us identify and shape our Recovery focus.
-Together we'll be sponsoring community events across the state, and spreading the message that help is available by calling toll free number 1-844-HELP4WV.
+Together we'll be sponsoring community events across the state, and spreading the message that help is available by calling the toll free number 1-844-HELP4WV.

 Understanding and compassion are key.